-A beginner’s guide to buying, selling and trading VeChain (VET) in Canada.
+A beginner’s guide to buying and trading VeChain (VET) in the Philippines.

-VeChain is a cryptocurrency that was founded in 2015.
-This blockchain platform is intended to help enhance and revolutionize supply chain management by making it easy to track the entire lifecycle of a product, allowing retailers and consumers to quickly verify the quality and authenticity of just about anything they buy.
+VeChain is a Chinese cryptocurrency that was developed in 2015.
+This blockchain platform is designed to enhance and revolutionize supply chain management by making it easy to track the entire lifecycle of a product, allowing retailers and consumers to quickly verify the quality and authenticity of just about anything they buy.

 For more information on how to buy VeChain Ethereum tokens (VET) and how VeChain works, read on.

 VET is available on a number of popular cryptocurrency exchanges, including: